vaidzelevich/vaidzelevich.github.io/docs/posts/gender_equality_in_speed_dating.md

 <!-- more -->

-A moment comes in almost every man's life when he decides it is time to get married.
+Almost every man has a moment when he decides it's time to get married.

 <figure markdown="span">
   ![It's time to get married](../assets/gender_equality_in_speed_dating/now_meme.jpg)
 </figure>

 Those who already have a girlfriend are lucky.
 Those who don't have it have a harder time.
 One way to meet a girl is to go speed dating.
-These dates proceed as follows: \(n\) boys and \(n\) girls meet at cafe in the evening.
+These dates proceed as follows: \(n\) boys and \(n\) girls meet at a cafe in the evening.
 The tables in the cafe are numbered from \(1\) to \(n.\) Each girl chooses a table and sits at it the whole evening.
 Different girls sit at different tables.
 At the beginning of the evening, the boys randomly sit at the tables.
 Of course, different boys sit at different tables.
 The dating consists of \(n\) rounds, each lasting 5 minutes.
 At the end of each round, every boy moves to the table with the number one greater than the current one (the boy sitting at table \(n\) moves to table \(1\)).
-After all the rounds, each boy and each girl will get to know each other.
-Each participant then fills out a questionnaire indicating which participant of the opposite gender they found attractive.
+After \(n\) rounds, all the boys and girls will get to know each other.
+Then each participant fills out a questionnaire indicating which participant of the opposite gender they found attractive.
 In the case of mutual interest, the boy and the girl receive each other's contact information.